 Adding some flair to your Trifecta Salmon is as simple as throwing together a few popular flavor combinations.
 You'll love the sweet balsamic flavor paired with melted mozzarella cheese in this Italian caprese salmon recipe, a spin on the classic Italian caprese salad.

 How often do you get stuck in a culinary slump, cooking the same thing over and over?
-When is the last time you have ventured outside of your go-to meal prep recipes?
+When is the last time you ventured outside of your go-to meal prep recipes?

 A tip to preventing meal-prep monotony is to look at mimicking flavor profiles of popular dishes from various cultures.
-When you order in from your favorite restaurants, think about the ingredients in each dish and challenge yourself to recreate the flavors in healthy recipes at home, or reach out for recommendations.
+When you order from your favorite restaurants, think about the ingredients in each dish and challenge yourself to recreate the flavors in healthy recipes at home, or reach out for recommendations.

 Variety is key to preventing meal prep burn-out.

 - Italian Salmon Caprese: Spinach, Tomato, Parmesan, Bread Crumb, Balsamic, Basil

 - Thai Curry Salmon: Cashews, Lime Juice, Bean Sprouts, Thai Sauce

 - Greek Salmon: Sun Dried Tomatoes, Feta, Olives, Arugula, or dandelion greens